The breast screening programme in Scotland invites all women between the age of 50 and 70 years old for breast screening approximately every 3 years.

-In 2010 during the last screening round, 11 patients from Bruntsfield Medical Practice were diagnosed with breast cancer as a result of the screening.
+In 2013, during the last screening round, 12 patients from Bruntsfield Medical Practice, out of 1,009 women screened, were diagnosed with breast cancer as a result of the screening.
+Overall, breast screening saves around 130 lives every year in Scotland.

-Woman over the age of 70 are not routinely invited, however you can call the Screening Centre directly on 0131 537 7400 to arrange a 3 yearly assessment.
-If you miss or do not receive an appointment, and are eligible, you can telephone the Screening Centre also.
-If you are worried about a breast symptom, you must see your GP who will arrange assessment, if appropriate, at the Breast Clinic at the Western General Hospital rather than the screening unit at Ardmillan Terrace.
+If you are worried about a breast symptom, you must see your GP who will arrange assessment, if appropriate, at the Breast Clinic at the Western General Hospital rather than the screening unit at Ardmillan House.
 If you have been seen in the past year in the breast clinic, the minimum interval before repeating the mammogram is 6 months.

 Thanks, in part, to the breast cancer screening programme, the prognosis for patients diagnosed with breast cancer is improving.
 85% of patients will live for at least 5 years and 75% of patients will live for at least 10 years.